 These solutions allow for real-time editing and exporting of a plant model to a large variety of 3D formats.
 Native procedural editing and automatic shader creation in your DCC software is possible via the plugins.

-Optionally, using the PlantCatalog with the most recent versions of VUE and PlantFactory combines the procedural plant power with Ecosystem instancing and atmospheric wind and breeze.
+Additionally, using the PlantCatalog with the most recent versions of VUE and PlantFactory combines the procedural plant power with EcoSystem instancing and atmospheric wind and breeze.
 Edit the plants natively in both applications without the need for additional software.

 Browse the collection, then use PlantCatalog Exporter or PlantFactory to tweak and customize the plant to your liking.